JereKuusela/valheim-expand_world_data/README.md

 - statusEffects: List of status effects that are active in this environment.
   - See [Status effects](#status-effects) for format and more information.
   - Note: Normal effects are still active.
 There is no point to add Freezing to non-freezing environments.
+- lava (default: `false`): If true, the biome can have lava.
+  - Default value is true when `color` r and a values are greater than 0.92.
+  - Can be manually set to true for other colors, but the lava is not visually shown.
+  - Only Ashlands and Mistlands `terrain` have a lava pattern by default.
+  - Other biomes have lava everywhere.
+- lavaAmount (default: `1`): Amount of lava in the biome (1 = 100%).
+Uses Perlin noise.
+- lavaStretch (default: `1`): Multiplies the size of lava areas (average total area stays the same).

 ## World